18F/dol-whd-14c/DeliveryProcess.md

 ### Work warrants demonstration to stakeholders at the next sprint review

 Exit criteria:
-- Typically, the work is deployed according to our deployment protocol and is visible to users and able to be annoucned at any time.
+- Typically, the work is deployed according to our deployment protocol and is visible to users and able to be announced at any time.

 #### Closed
 ### Work has been demoed, released, announced, so the story is no longer worth looking at